 // The front of house team is reduced to the required amount for evening food service and staffing the bar if we are running it.
 Food continues to be circulated, grazing stations are maintained, replenished and cleared until the end of the event.

 // The last leg of the event is loading up the catering van (there’s an in-house joke about who’s best at playing Tetris!) and leaving our kitchen sparkling ready for the next adventure.
 Then it’s home to bed for a much-needed rest!

-If you’d like to talk to one of our friendly team about helping to plan any event or celebration – however big or small – do get in touch at firstname.lastname@example.org or call us on 01483 813360.
+Would you like to talk to one of our friendly team about helping to plan any event or celebration – however big or small?
+Do get in touch at email@example.com or call us on 01483 813360.